ITByteOrg/devops-world/README.md

 ### **Prerequisites**
 Ensure you have the following installed:
-- IDE to work with latest version of Python (I used Anaconda but feel free to use any IDE)
+- Visual Studio Code (or any IDE that supports the latest version of Python)
+- Python (latest version recommended)
 - pip (for dependency management)
 - Git (to clone the repository)
-- Flask for dynamic web pages

 ### **Installation**